Nzf07/Web-Scraper/README.md

 ##### _A Melange of Web Tools for Web Hacking_

 <p align="center">
-    <h3 align="center"> Web Scraper is a Python based Tool for web hacking and assesment.
+    <h3 align="center"> Web Scraper is a Python based Tool for web hacking and assessment.
 Web Scraper is a cluster of 20 most used tools to execute attacks from single click </h3>
 </p>

 ***
 #### DISCLAIMER :

 The Developer of Web Scraper will not be held responsible if the tool is used with malicious or criminal intent.
-Use at your own risk !
+Use at your own risk!

 ***
 #### USES OF WEB SCRAPER :
 - This tool could be used for web hacking
-- You can also perform Reconassiance using this tool
+- You can also perform Reconnaissance using this tool
 - Can be helpful for Bug Bounty
 - Can be used for scraping sensitive information